Prerequisites

 Install the Dragonfly Operator.
 See the Operator installation guide for more details.

-This installs the Dragonfly Custom Resource Definition (CRD), which is used to define Dragonfly clusters, along with the Operator that manages them.
+This installs the Dragonfly Custom Resource Definition (CRD), which defines Dragonfly clusters, along with the Operator that manages them.
 It creates a new namespace called

 dragonfly-operator-systemfor the Operator itself.
-It’s possible to adddragonfly-operatoras a dependency to the CoreWeave chart (which you’ll download in the next step), but it’s preferred to install it in a separate namespace from the database.
+You can adddragonfly-operatoras a dependency to the CoreWeave chart, which you download in the next step.
+However, installing it in a separate namespace from the database is preferred.
 The Operator can manage multiple Dragonfly clusters in different namespaces. - Clone the CoreWeave Dragonfly chart repository.
 It’s located at https://github.com/coreweave/reference-architecture/tree/main/tooling/vector_dbs/cw-dragonfly.

 -